afneville/docs/dev/functional.md

 date: 2023-10-17
 ---

-Functional programming is a _ programming paradigm_.
+Functional programming is a _programming paradigm_.
 A paradigm is a broad characterisation of a language and its features.
 The functional programming paradigm falls into the category of _declarative_ languages, in which the program is more a description of computation than a sequential set of instructions (which would be described as imperative).

+Functions in functional programming are considered _first-class_;
-Functional programming languages treat mathematically pure first-class functions as the fundamental method of computation.
+functions can be passed to and returned from other functions and bound to variables, just as any other data type.
+Functional programming languages typically treat mathematically pure first-class functions as the fundamental method of computation.
+A _higher-order_ function simply takes a function as an argument or returns a function.
+Support for higher-order functions implies that functions are first-class objects.

 Many languages which are not inherently functional draw inspiration from functional programming.
 It is common to see functions treated as first class objects.

-# First-class Functions

-Functions in functional programming are considered _first-class_ - functions can be passed to and returned from other functions and bound to variables, just as any other data type.

 # Purely Functional Programming